okinrtestcase/okinrtestcase/README.md

 - ⚡ Fun fact: ...
 -->
 # Hello Guys.. 👋 , I'm Okinr!
-I work as **Software Quality Assurance**.<br/>
+🔭 I currently working at a company as **Software Quality Assurance**.<br/>
-Focused on Test and Process Automation and Love to share knowledge and learn something new every day.
+⚡ Focused on Test and Process Automation and Love to share knowledge and learn something new every day.

 ## 📈Stats
 <p align="left">